 Take a look at these simple steps for safeguarding your barbecue grill and your grilling tools.
-No matter what kind of grill you have, with these tips and tricks, you’ll be flipping burgers in no time once spring is properly sprung.
+No matter what kind of grill you have, you’ll be flipping burgers in no time with these helpful tips once spring has properly sprung.

-Most outdoor garden barbecue grills are mobile and can be moved around.
+Most outdoor garden barbecue grills are mobile and can move around easily.
 However, some grills are a more permanent part of a large patio or outdoor kitchen.
 Some of these are connected to a dedicated gas line or surrounded by brick or stone.

 If you have a stationary outdoor grill, you can still follow these tips, except, of course, for the ones that involve moving the unit.